ianyfan/alevel/electronics/exposition.md

 \ The tristate allows the input and output to be on the same line 3 ![](/alevel/img/non_volatile_memory_cell.svg)
 \ The capacitor retains data since a MOSFET gate draws no current, so the capacitor does not discharge
-\ When the data is read, if the capacitor is charged, the bottom MOSFET has low impedance, so current flows through the resistor and the output line goes low
+\ When the data is read, if the capacitor is charged, the lower MOSFET has low impedance, so current flows through the resistor and the output line goes low
-\ If the capacitor is not charged, the bottom MOSFET has high impedance, so current does not flow through the resistor and the output line goes high
+\ If the capacitor is not charged, the lower MOSFET has high impedance, so current does not flow through the resistor and the output line goes high
-4 The tristate creates to be high impedance between the unwanted memory module and the data bus, effectively disconnecting it, allowing only the desired memory module to write to it
+4 The tristate effects high impedance between the unwanted memory module and the data bus, effectively disconnecting it, allowing only the desired memory module to write to it
 5 Multiplexers are used to select the memory location to be processed using the data on address bus

 4.2.3